-More than 100 Occidental students skipped the family camping trips and lounging by the pool to spend 10 weeks of their summer vacation doing research with faculty mentors on campus in disciplines ranging from biochemistry to politics to music.
+One hundred and six vacation-averse Occidental College students spent 10 weeks this summer doing research with faculty mentors on campus in disciplines ranging from economics to chemistry to art history.

-July 30 saw the culmination of their efforts during the day-long Summer Research Conference, when the 105 student participants presented the fruits of their hard work in the form of 20-minute talks and poster presentations.
-Research topics ranged from German self-loathing to the impacts of epileptic seizures on transplanted neural stem cells, to the “scent” of music, to comparing DuBois and Trayvon Martin to the Palestinian diaspora.
+July 29 saw the culmination of their efforts during the day-long Summer Research Conference, when the dozens of student scholars presented the fruits of their research in the form of 20-minute talks and poster presentations on campus.
+Research topics ranged from sibling bonding to urban oil drilling to the mechanism of the antidepressant Cymbalta.

-"This may be the students’ first experience presenting their scholarly work in a public setting, and it may be the culmination of years of effort," says Scott Bogue, director, Sponsored and Undergraduate Research, and associate dean of the College.
-"We are very proud of the work they have done, and hope that this experience will help set the stage for their lifelong journeys as scholars and researchers."
+"This may be the students’ first experience presenting their scholarly work in a public setting, and it may be the culmination of years of effort," says geologist Scott Bogue, director of sponsored and undergraduate research and associate dean of the College.
+"We are very proud of the work they have done, and hope that this experience will help set the stage for their life-long journeys as scholars and researchers."

-The objectives of the summer research program at Occidental are to sponsor faculty/student collaborative research; provide an academic alternative to nonacademic summer jobs; increase students' preparation for leadership roles in professions and/or public service; create an intellectual community with opportunities for interdisciplinary exchange; enrich the academic experience of the most capable and promising students; and encourage good students, especially students from underrepresented groups, to consider careers in the scholarly professions.
+The objectives of the summer research program at Occidental are to sponsor faculty/student collaborative research; provide an academic alternative to nonacademic summer jobs; increase students' preparation for leadership roles; create an intellectual community with opportunities for interdisciplinary exchange; enrich the academic experience of the most capable and promising students; and encourage good students, especially students from underrepresented groups, to consider careers in the scholarly professions.

 Fellows are expected to work full time on their research and are not permitted to hold other jobs during the fellowship period.
 Support is provided by the College and by endowments, grants and gifts from many sources.
 The program is highly selective, and some preference is given to students who are completing their junior year and have had no prior summer fellowship support.
 Summer research fellows receive a stipend of $390 per week.